Gladwyn Jebb: Political career

 Jebb was knighted in 1949.
 On 12 April 1960 Jebb was created a hereditary peer and as Baron Gladwyn, of Bramfield in the County of Suffolk.
 He became involved in politics as a member of the Liberal Party.
 He was Deputy Leader of the Liberals in the House of Lords from 1965 to 1988 and spokesman on foreign affairs and defence.
 An ardent European, he served as a Member of the European Parliament from 1973 to 1976, where he was also the Vice-President of the Parliament's Political Committee.
 Jebb unsuccessfully contested the Suffolk seat in the European Parliament in 1979.

 When asked in the early 1960s why he had joined the Liberal Party, he replied that the Liberals were a party without a general and that he was a general without a party.
 Like many Liberals, he passionately believed that education was the key to social reform.

 Death

-Jebb died on 24 October 1996 at the age of 96, the 51st anniversary of the founding of the United Nations.
-He is buried at St Andrew's Church, Bramfield in Suffolk.
+Jebb died in Bramfield, Suffolk, on 24 October 1996 at the age of 96.